barchart/events-client-js/README.md

 ### Browser Test Client

 Two example pages exist.
-One allows you to send manually generate new events.events to server.
+One allows you to send manually generated events the backend.
 The other allows you to trigger report generation, check report status, and download reports.
 Please note, these clients are attached to the _staging_ environment (not the production environment).

 Load the examples from your local file system, here: